- Home/

 | Access to funds in 24 to 48 hours | Costly tax preparation fees |

-| No interest or fees | Limited loan amounts for a portion of your refund |
+| No interest or fees on the advance itself | Limited loan amounts for a portion of your refund |

-| No hard inquiries on credit | If your advance exceeds your actual refund, you'll owe the difference plus interest. |
+| No hard inquiries on credit | If your advance exceeds your actual refund, you'll owe the difference plus interest |

-| Easy to apply for and receive if you’re already using a tax preparation company | Must use a tax preparation company to qualify |
+| Easy to apply for if you're already using a tax preparation company | Must use a specific tax preparation company to qualify |

 Having access to a tax refund advance doesn't mean you have to take it.
 Consider your specific situation before deciding.

-Understanding how long it takes to get a tax refund through normal channels can help you decide if the advance is worth the potential costs.
+Compare fees, customer reviews, and refund advance terms across providers.
+Read the fine print to uncover hidden fees.
+Understanding how long it takes to get a tax refund through normal channels can help you decide if the advance is worth the cost.

-Bring the following items to your appointment:
+Bring these items to your appointment:

 Meagan Drew is a personal finance and loans expert at BestMoney.com.
 She has written for publications such as Investopedia, Apple News+, and SimpleMoneylyfe.com.
 With seven years of experience as a financial advisor, Meagan specializes in making complex topics like budgeting and investing accessible and engaging for everyday consumers.